home page, Auckland Sport College

 January 2025

 How did we do in 2024?
-Ten students, no Ministry of Education funding, no teachers.
-Students enrolled at Te Kura, the correspondence school.
+We had ten students, no Ministry of Education funding, and no teachers.
+Our students enrolled at Te Kura, the correspondence school.
 All were rejects from state schools.
 All were brown.

 We had two Year 13 students.
 Both got UE.
 One has qualified for entry to the B.Eng (Hons) programme at AUT.
 The other has been offered a place in the Diploma of Engineering and can join year 2 of the B.Eng(Hons) programme in 2026.